microsoft/vso-agent/README.md

 A cross platform build agent for Microsoft Visual Studio Online (VSO) and Team Foundation Server (TFS).
 Supported on Mac OSX and Linux.

+*NOTE: This is for the unreleased build.vnext service which is in preview for a subset of accounts*

 ##Pre-Reqs

 ###Node and Npm: